vegaprotocol/documentation/docs/concepts/liquidity/liquidity.md

 **[Liquidity fees](#liquidity-fees)** are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.

-Participants who want to **[commit liquidity](#liquidity-commitment-transaction)** to a market can enter their commitments as soon as a market proposal is submitted and accepted, or at any time during the market's lifecycle.
+Participants who want to **[commit liquidity](#liquidity-commitment-transaction)** to a market can enter their commitments as soon as a market proposal is submitted and accepted, even before the governance vote to create the market concludes, or at any time during the market's lifecycle.

 ## Liquidity providers
 Participants with sufficient collateral can provide liquidity for markets.
 Every market on Vega must have at least one committed liquidity provider.
 When a governance proposal to create a market is submitted, the proposal has to include liquidity provision commitment.